domi877/Discord_bot/README.md

 # Discord Bot
-This is my first try to make a Discord Bot.
+This is my first attempt to make a Discord Bot.

 ## Install
 Simply check out the repository and run the following command in the root directory.